destrazer/calculus2_Q2_HCMUT/README.md

 - the directional derivative,
 - a short interpretation of the result,
 - a 3D graph of the surface,
-- a tangent plane,
+- the tangent plane,
-- a direction curve on the surface,
+- the direction curve on the surface,
 - and a 2D cross-section graph.

 ## 4. Example